Tesfamariam100/datafun-07-ml/README.md

 ### Data Visualization:
 Visualize the data to gain insights:
 ### Plotting the distribution of COVID deaths per 100,000 population

+### Plotting the distribution of COVID deaths per 100,000 population

 ### Split the Data: